Understanding canine body language

 • Piloerection (hackles up) along the top of the back.

-• Might be growling.
+• Might be growling or snarling

-Signs of conflict during dog to dog interactions:
+Signs of conflict during dog-to-dog interactions:

-• Bared teeth, ears forward, offensive puckering.
+• Bared teeth, ears forward

 • Head or tail remain high and stiff.

-• Body is stiff or hackles are raised.
+• Body is stiff

-• Hard eyes, snarl and growl.
+• Hard eyes, furrowed brow, snarl and growl.

 • Escape, avoidance or hiding behaviours.